xieyuheng/inner/persons/sussman/2009-propagation-networks.md

 > To be explicit about the events in the system, let us say that the
 > machines are not connected to each other directly, but through
 > shared locations that can remember things which interested machines
 > can read and write.
-Such locations are tradition- ally called
+Such locations are traditionally called
 > **cells**.
 As the machines communicate with each other and perform
 > their various computations, information will propagate through the
 > cells of the network.
 The machines are for this reason